Reformatory Political Federation: Ideology

 The RPF believed that society should be based on Biblical norms and values.
 The political differences between the GPV and SGP, the two other orthodox Protestant parties, were marginal and based on theological differences.

 The RPF was a staunch defender of the Dutch monarchy and a strong government.
 It opposed abortion, euthanasia and same-sex marriage.
 In economic and environmental issues, the RPF was in favour of strong government influence.

-Internationally the party was comparable to the American Christian Right and the small Protestant parties of Scandinavia, such as the Christian Democratic Party of Norway, the Swedish and Danish Christian Democrats.
-The RPF never took part in a government coalition, instead it chose to voice its concerns over government policies, while acknowledging that the party itself (a testimonial party) was not big enough to force its opinion upon others.
+Internationally, the party was comparable to the American Christian right and the small Protestant parties of Scandinavia, such as the Norwegian Christian Democratic Party, the Swedish and Danish Christian Democrats.
+As a testimonial party, the RPF never took part in a government coalition, instead it chose to voice its concerns over government policies, while acknowledging that the party itself was not big enough to force its opinion upon others.